 NCT is full of incredible people, with a broad range of experience and backgrounds.
 It’s a fantastic way to meet and work with like-minded people, who share your passion and enthusiasm.

 Volunteering can help you meet new people and build friendships

-Volunteering doesn’t have to be just you – why not assist with a Big Push event and bring your whole crew along?
+Volunteering doesn’t have to be just you – why not bring your whole crew along?

-Get the kids involved in helping out at a Nearly New Sale, or have fun baking together to create scrummy treats that can be sold at the Nearly New Sale.
+Get the kids involved in helping out at a Nearly New Sale, or have fun baking together to create scrummy treats to sell at the event.

 Doing things together can provide you with valuable bonding time, as well as helping kids to understand the important of helping others and team work.

-Whether you’ve got 5 minutes spare a week or 5 hours, there’s a volunteering role or job to suit you, find out more here.
+Whether you’ve got 5 minutes or 5 hours spare a week, there’s a volunteering role or job to suit you, find out more here.